longphanquangminh/fullstack-js-pinterest-clone/README.md

 Once logged in, click on "Post" icon to share your favorite pictures with the community.

 ### 5. Discover and Interact

 Explore, save, and comment on pictures from other users.
+Connect with the Picturest community. -->

+### 1. Explore Images

+Browse through a wide variety of images.
+Click on an image to view more details.

+### 2. Sign Up

+To save images or post your own, sign up for an account.
+Click on "Sign Up" and follow the registration process.

+### 3. Share Your Pictures

+Once logged in, click on "Post" icon to share your favorite pictures with the community.

+### 4. Discover and Interact

+Explore, save, and comment on pictures from other users.
 Connect with the Picturest community.